 Tips for Pre-monsoon Upkeep

-The normal expected life of your car wipers is approximately 5000 miles.
-Old wipers tend to turn brittle and are often incapable of shifting rainwater.
-This creates unnecessary visibility issues, increasing chances of accidents.
 Experts suggest that wipers need to be ideally changed every year.
-Personally, I suggest all my readers to keep a spare set of wipers in your car as an additional precaution.
+Always keep a spare set of wipers in your car as an additional precaution.

 Road Tips for Monsoons